 Lester R. Curtin Award

-The winner is David M. Kline, a graduate student in the PhD Biostatistics program at The Ohio State University, Columbus, Ohio.
+The 2015 winner is Brittney Bailey, a student at The Ohio State University.

 About the Award and Selection Criteria